BigBayes/BNPMix.jl/README.md

 ## Example

-You can run the Reuse conditional sampler on the galaxy dataset modelled as a mixtures of Gaussian with a normalized generalized Gamma prior:
+You can run the Reuse conditional sampler on the galaxy dataset modeled as a mixtures of Gaussian with a normalized generalized Gamma prior:

 ```bash
 cd examples